basics09/unfc-normalize/README.md

 Text pasted into inputs is normalized immediately using the javascript [`normalize()` method](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/String/normalize).
 For browsers without normalization support, the [unorm polyfill](https://github.com/walling/unorm) is used.

-For further info, see the WP Trac ticket [#30130 Normalize characters with combining marks to precomposed characters](https://core.trac.wordpress.org/ticket/30130).
+For further info, see the WP Trac ticket [#30130 Normalize characters with combining marks to precomposed characters](https://coretrac.wordpress.org/ticket/30130) and the Make WP Core comment on [May 17 feature projects chat and prompt](https://make.wordpress.org/core/2016/05/17/may-17-feature-projects-chat-and-prompt/#comment-30300).

 For existing data, the plugin includes an administration tool to scan and normalize the database.
 **Important:** before using this tool to normalize, please [backup your database](https://codex.wordpress.org/WordPress_Backups).